Sports Watch & Bike Computer Update, Garmin Rumours and more

 The era of companies quickly adopting technological leaps to expand global markets has ended.

-Significant advancements are still possible but are evermore challenging to achieve, and the certainty of ongoing economic growth in Europe is no longer guaranteed.
+Significant advancements are still possible, but are ever more challenging to achieve, and the certainty of ongoing economic growth in Europe and the USA is gone.
 Supply chain disruptions (China sanctions) and increasingly regionalised/deglobalised markets will make smartwatch development more challenging than in years gone by.

 - Garmin has filled all the main product niches.
 Looking at geographical expansion, can a US-Taiwan-based company improve market share in underperforming markets like China?
 Probably not.

-- Polar still has no running track mode, and once admitted, it can’t compete in triathlon.
+- Polar still has no running track mode, and once admitted, it can’t compete against Garmin in triathlon.
 Its web platform and app are undergoing.
 A return to Wear OS is an unlikely possibility.

 - Suunto seems to be moving in many right directions—aesthetics, price, and on-watch apps.
 Its Chinese owners can likely make the Suunto brand sell more in Asian markets and hence have more confidence in expanding the brand beyond what we currently see with Haylou (part of the same group).
 It will need more than third-party watch faces from its app store or a Wear OS model to become a key player.